 - Has a strong community engagement component, involving the community in the planning and implementation of the project

 - Does not duplicate existing programs in the Inner West Council area

 - Applicants must be an Australian resident or permanent resident and over 18 years

 - Applicants must be a registered and appropriately incorporated not-for-profit, non-government, or commercial organisation or a community group auspiced by a not-for-profit and appropriately incorporated organisation

-- The applicant must be offering a project of demonstrable and significant benefit to IWC residents.
-IWC residents must be the major beneficiaries of the project
+- The applicant must be offering a project of demonstrable and significant benefit to Inner West Council residents.
+Residents must be the major beneficiaries of the project

 - Applications must be for a specific project and are not available as a permanent source of future funding

 - Applications must be able to demonstrate that the project is in the public interest and in accordance with Council policy and regulations

 - Applications must address Council’s Community Strategic Plan and address one or more of Council’s strategic directions

 - Applicants must have completed the Evaluation Report from previous grants (and acquitted the project) from Inner West Council and/or the former Councils of Ashfield, Leichhardt and Marrickville where projects have been completed and have no outstanding debts to Council.
 Should acquittals not be due, a progress report must have been submitted as requested by Council

 - Organisations who are submitting an application as the auspice for another group will not be precluded from submitting an application on behalf of their own organisation

 - Only one application for Environment Grants of over $500 is to be submitted each year.
 Applicants may apply more than once for small grants.